Gilbert Jean-Baptiste: Youth

-Born in Haiti, Jean-Baptiste grew up in Montreal, Quebec, Canada.
+Born in Montreal, Jean-Baptiste grew up in Montreal, Quebec, Canada.
 In 1995, he moved to the United States to attend Mercer County Community College where he played a single season of college soccer.
 He was a 1995 NJCAA First Team All American.
 Jean-Baptiste transferred to Southern Connecticut State University for the next three seasons.
 In 1998, his senior season, the Owls won the NCAA Division II Men's Soccer Championship and Jean-Baptiste was a First Team Division II All American and the NCAA Division II Player of the Year.
 He graduated with a bachelor's degree in computer science.

 Club

 In 1999, Jean-Baptiste turned professional with the Charleston Battery of the USL A-League.
 He was named Second Team All League his rookie season.
 He was also a 2001 First Team All League defender.
 On February 28, 2002, Jean-Baptiste signed with the Atlanta Silverbacks.
 He retired at the end of the 2002 season and entered coaching.